khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 - Investigate advantage wrt species subject to lateral gene flow
   - eg: Bacteria, Archaea
   - identifying multi-rooted phylogenies
-- Investigate using dBG's for targeted sequence extraction using pattern recognition templates ( start and stop fragments similar to PCR primers)
+- Investigate using dBG's for targeted sequence extraction using pattern recognition templates
+- Identify strategies for chosing the ideal kmer length for a given dataset

 # Thanks